benhofer/contemplation/README.md

-# studious-octo-journey
+# Contemplation App

-Boilerplate seed app code for a static website using create-react-app.
+App for aiding in contemplative prayer.

 --